What is Google Ads: Pay-Per-Click Marketing Explained for Contractors

 Need another reason to jump on the paid advertising bandwagon?
 Your competitors are using Google Ads right now.

-Thousands of home improvement businesses are using paid ads to take the fast shortcut to the top of Google.
+Thousands of contractor, trade and home improvement businesses are using paid ads to take the fast shortcut to the top of Google.
 And if you don’t believe us, try Googling your main service and your local area and you’ll see how many businesses are paying for instant results.

 To make things worse, your competition could be bidding on YOUR business name to steal your customers.